 Early Game Items

-Standard starting items to buy on any ADC on Summoner's Rift.
-Warding Totem grants you vision bot lane; learn to juggle warding brush with your support.
+The standard starting items to buy on any ADC on Summoner's Rift consists of these three core items: Stealth Ward, Doran's Blade and Health Potion.
+The Stealth Ward grants you vision bot lane; learn to juggle warding brush with your support.
+When your ward or your support's ward dies, ping it and replace it or place a new one somewhere else.
+There will be times when there is no vision due to imperfect timing, but if you learn to juggle who's placing a ward when, you have better vision bot lane.
 After level 9 swap it out for a Farsight Alteration.
 Doran's Blade increases your damage, boosts your health and gives you sustain via life steal.
-Buying Doran's means you don't need to buy Vampiric Scepter until much later.
 Attacking minions or enemies in lane, when equipped with a Doran's Blade will result in small amounts of health regen.
-Alternatively, you could purchase Cull if you're confident with your last hitting capabilities.
-The first Health Potion can be used in many different scenarios early game.
+The first Health Potion can be used in many different scenarios early game and will be covered further in the gameplay section.
+Also recall that if you've taken Biscuit Delivery as a rune, you will receive periodic baked goods to sustain you in lane.

-These three items are must-buys early game for Ashe.
-Ideally, recall when you can afford BF Sword.
+On first recall you should ideally be able to afford a Long Sword and Boots.
 That’s not to say you should aim to remain in lane until then - if you are on low health and getting zoned, that’s a key time to recall.
-B. F. Sword will increase the damage of your auto attack Frost Shot, Ranger's Focus and Volley.
-If you are low on cash (forced to recall early or missing significant amounts of last hits), pick up another Doran's Blade, Boots of Speed and/or components of Zeal.
-Consider how much cash you have left - keep a Health Potion in your inventory until you leave bot lane.
+Long Sword will increase the damage of your auto attack Frost Shot, Ranger's Focus and Volley.
+If you are low on cash (eg: forced to recall early, missing significant amounts of last hits, naturally backed due to wave reset) purchase just Boots to get back to lane faster and save up your currency for next recall.
+Also, a good rule of thumb is to keep a Health Potion in your inventory until you leave bot lane.

-Core Items Ashe performs through auto-attacking.
-The best way to amp your auto-attack damage on Ashe is through critical strike and attack speed.
-Infinity Edge and Runaan's Hurricane ensure that she crits on half of her auto attacks.
-Runaan's gives Ashe strong waveclear due to its ability to hit multiple targets and on-hit damage.
+ATTACK SPEED & CRITICAL STRIKE Ashe performs through auto-attacking.
+One way to amp your auto-attack damage on Ashe is through critical strike and attack speed.
+Zeal upgrades Runaan's Hurricane giving Ashe strong waveclear due to its ability to hit multiple targets and on-hit damage.
 In terms of teamfights, Runaan's also distributes on-hits (such as Ashe's Frost Shot).
-You should upgrade your boots after or during the purchase of your first big item.
+Kraken Slayer and Runaan's will ensure that she crits on half of her auto attacks, increasing her DPS.
+Kraken Slayer is the Mythic Item for Ashe and combos well with her attack speed and crit focus.

+SURVIVABILITY Quicksilver Sash into Mercurial Scimitar, serves as an offensive and defensive item: it grants damage, crit and magic resistance and a Cleanse that removes most debuffs.
+This is easily one of the best defensive/offensive items on Ashe coupled with another crit item.
+Besides Mercurial Scimitar, you could grab GA or Maw.
 Buy a defensive item that best counters your biggest weakness.
-Maw of Malmortius protects you against tonnes of magic damage (giving you a shield that absorbs damage) and also temporary extra spell vamp and lifesteal.
-On top of that, you gain some flat MR, damage and armour pen - an overall nice item.
-Guardian Angel is a more rounded item, good for defense with flat armour and magic resist built from easily obtainable components.
+Maw of Malmortius protects you against tonnes of magic damage (giving you a shield that absorbs damage).
+Guardian Angel is an item favoured for it's flat armour defense and AD B. F. Sword boost built from easily obtainable components.
 It is bought for its unique passive that causes you to revive upon death, which can give you or your team the extra time needed to finish a fight or flee.
-GA was bought on pretty much every champion during Worlds.
+Not to mention the awesome once-off active hourglass Stopwatch if used before the final item is complete.

 Ashe has great map vision with Hawkshot.
 This does not mean she should forsake the utility of her trinket.
 Farsight Alteration will greatly increase your team's sustained vision of the map, granting vision at a huge range instantaneously and leaving a 1HP ward for ongoing vision.
 It is very useful for scouting brush before entering it, and for checking Dragon and Baron to make sure they’re not being taken by the enemy team.

 Elixirs are a temporary power spike.
 If you’re looking for a boost in damage for the next teamfight, or if the game drags on long enough for you to become full build, purchase an Elixir of Wrath.
-Keep in mind that elixirs only last 3 minutes and cost 400g, so you need to weigh the benefits of spending 400g when it might delay your full build (obviously no longer matters at full build).
-Elixir of Wrath grants you an attack damage buff and 10% life steal for 3 minutes.
+Keep in mind that elixirs only last 3 minutes and cost 500g, so you need to weigh the benefits of spending 500g when it might delay your full build (obviously no longer matters at full build).
+Elixir of Wrath grants you an attack damage buff and 15% damage dealt returned as HP for 3 minutes.

 Before Minions Spawn

-Minions will spawn at 1 minute and 15 seconds.
-At 1:40, jungle camps will spawn.
-You and your support should help the jungler get the camp's health (Blue or Red) down low.
+Minions will spawn before jungle camps, but it'll take some time for them to reach the lane so no experience or gold is lost if you hang around the jungle in the first 2 minutes of the game.
+Thus, you and your support should help the jungler get the camp's health (Blue or Red) down low.
 The jungler will typically Smite the camp to last hit.
 Help with only a few auto attacks (~3) and a Volley before heading to lane.
 Make sure you don’t stay too long and miss a minion or two in lane!

 Getting to Lane & CSing